 City sets hearing to send marijuana to the ballot; second marijuana related lawsuit filed against county

 City Commissioners have set a public hearing for Aug.
-2 on whether to send the question of legalizing marijuana within the city limits to the November ballot.
+2 on whether to send the question of legalizing marijuana sales within the city limits to the November ballot.

-Marijuana has been prohibited in the city limits through the zoning code since it’s still a prohibited substance under federal law.
+Marijuana sales have been prohibited in the city limits through the zoning code since it’s still a prohibited substance under federal law.

-The commission adopted an ordinance in 2010 prohibiting marijuana in the city after medical marijuana was legalized by the state in the mid-2000s.
+The commission adopted an ordinance in 2010 prohibiting marijuana sales in the city after medical marijuana was legalized by the state in the mid-2000s.

 The ordinance was unchallenged until this year.